Jayakalyanvarma/Aws-abhishek/lambda-functions.md

 ### 20. What is the Cold Start issue in AWS Lambda?
 The Cold Start issue occurs when a Lambda function is invoked for the first time or after it has been idle for a while.
 The function needs to be initialized, causing a slight delay in response time.

+### 21.what is deployment package in lambda?
+A deployment package in AWS Lambda is a ZIP file (or JAR file for Java) that contains your function code and any dependencies to run lambda function.

+### lambda
+Serverless: No server management required; AWS handles the infrastructure.
+Ideal for event-driven applications, short-lived processes, and microservices.
+Scalability: Automatically scales up and down based on the number of incoming requests.
+No need to manage instances or worry about scaling policies.
+Pricing: Pay-per-use model; billed based on the number of requests and the duration of execution.
+Includes 1 million free requests and 400,000 GB-seconds of compute time per month.
+Execution Duration: Maximum execution time of 15 minutes per invocation.
+Suitable for short-lived tasks.
+Use Cases: Examples include real-time file processing, data transformation, and backend for web/mobile applications.

+### Ec2
+server-Based: Provides resizable compute capacity in the cloud; requires managing the underlying infrastructure.
+Suitable for long-running applications and custom environments.
+Scalability: Manual or automated scaling via Auto Scaling Groups.
+Requires configuration of scaling policies and management of instance lifecycle.
+Pricing: Pay based on the instance type, size, and running time.
+Options include On-Demand, Reserved Instances, and Spot Instances.
+Execution Duration: No inherent execution time limit; instances can run indefinitely.
+Ideal for workloads needing consistent and predictable performance.
+Use Cases: Examples include web servers, database servers, and custom applications requiring specific configurations.